 Snakes and ladders can be positioned wherever cards and distance allows.

-Every card action can only happen once on each turn. i.e. if you land on a +2 that takes you to a -2, you are sent back and stay on the +2.
-This applies to ladders and snakes also.
+Every card action can only happen once on each turn.
+E.g. if you land on a +2 that moves you forward to a -2, you are sent back and stay on the +2.

-You can also give all players 4 cards in their hands to make it easier to hold powerful cards towards the end of the game.
+- Four card hands: Give all players four cards in their hands to make it easier to hold powerful cards towards the end of the game.

 If you come across any further scenarios that have not been explained in the rules, agree among all players how to apply the rules.
 Let us know what they are, so that we can add them to future rules.